MRohit/ANT-Deployment/README.md

 # ANT-Deployment
-ANT is a salesforce tool use to deploy components from one organization to another Steps to deploy using ANT:
+ANT is a salesforce tool use to deploy components from one organization to another Steps to do Deployment using ANT:

 1. Create package.xml file and enter all the components which you want to retrieve.
 A sample package.xml can be found [here](https://github.com/MRohit/ANT-Deployment/blob/master/config/package.xml)
 2. Edit [build.properties](https://github.com/MRohit/ANT-Deployment/blob/master/config/build.properties) and specify source and target username, password and URL.